Weekend Getaways from Delhi – Nainital: Lake District of India

 - The Kumaon Hills of Nainital makes it pleasurable throughout the year, except the winter months of January to March.
 During this time, Nainital witnesses snowfall which might not be very tourism-friendly.
 Again it is better to avoid the rainy season as the roads are prone to landslides during heavier raining uphills.

 - The best time to visit Nainital would be April to June and September-October.

-- If you are visiting during these popular months for tourism at Nainital, it is always advisable to book your accommodation before hand.
+- If you are visiting during these popular months for tourism at Nainital, it is always advisable to book your accommodation beforehand.
 Also, before starting your journey, do give them a call and seek confirmation from them.
 This would help you avoid unwanted circumstances of misplaced bookings.

-- Ensure that the car your are driving to Nainital is in top condition.
+- Ensure that the car you are driving to Nainital is in top condition.
 Hill driving is strenuous for both the driver as well as the vehicle.
 Always make an arrangement for on-road assistance in case of any mishaps.

-For more road trip tips, you can read our Delhi to Kolkata Roadtripping article where I have shared numerous ways of saving money while being on road!
+For more road trip tips, you can read our Delhi to Kolkata Roadtripping article where I have shared numerous ways of saving money while being on the road!